cloudogu/swaggerui/README.md

-# swaggerui
+# Swagger UI
-Swagger UI Dogu for Cloudogu EcoSystem
+Swagger UI Dogu for the Cloudogu EcoSystem